Tugboat ANGELS GATE touring Los Angeles Harbor

 Length Overall: 85.9 Feet – Beam: 23 Feet

 The tugboat ANGELS GATE arrived at the Museum in 1992, after almost 50 years of providing general towing services and goodwill tours for the Port of Los Angeles.

-Today, ANGELS GATE is a familiar sight in Los Angeles Harbor, providing narrated tours for Museum members and serving as the “Boat Operations” classroom for the Port of Los Angeles High School.
+Today, ANGELS GATE is a familiar sight in Los Angeles Harbor, providing narrated tours for Museum members.
 Other than the removal of her machine guns and military hardware, ANGELS GATE appears much as she did when first launched.
-ANGELS GATE is maintained and operated by a skilled volunteer crew and US Coast Guard-licensed captains.
+ANGELS GATE is maintained and operated by a skilled volunteer crew and a US Coast Guard-licensed captain.

 Sailing aboard ANGELS GATE is one of the many benefits of Museum membership!

 To become a member, click here